 Getting all your river friends together for a private river trip is pretty much the best way to spend a few of our precious days on earth.
 But even in the most beautiful settings, discord can arise.
 River trips typically throw a bunch of different personalities together, and everybody has to figure out how to get along and what rules to live by for some number of days.
+Here are some tips for private boaters who are taking on trip leader duties for the first time, or just want some fresh perspectives.

-Tiger Wall on the Yampa River
+Two inflatable kayaks floating past Tiger Wall stripes on canyon wall on the Yampa River

 Late afternoon at Tiger Wall on the Yampa River, thinking about camp